This recently "man-made extinct" marine fish, with the scientific name Urolophus javanicus, is commonly known as the Java stingray or Java ray.

 This species, about the size of a dinner plate, was first known from a specimen in a Jakarta fish market in 1862.

-The Javan stingray is thought to inhabit the northern shores of the Java Sea, particularly Jakarta Bay, Indonesia.
-However, the impact of heavy industrialization has caused the area to fall into a state of imbalance and severe habitat degradation.
+The Javan stingray is thought to live in the northern shores of the Java Sea, particularly Jakarta Bay, Indonesia.
+However, the impact of heavy industrialization has caused the sea to fall into a state of imbalance and severe habitat degradation.
 These impacts are considered "severe enough to unfortunately cause the extinction of this species".

-“Intense and unregulated fishing is likely to be a major threat to the decline of Javan stingray populations,” the IUCN report said.
+“Intense and unregulated fishing may be a major threat leading to the decline of Java manta ray populations,” the report from IUCN said.

 Not only the Java ray or marine fish in general, but the decline of aquatic species in all environments is happening as predicted by scientists.
 A series of freshwater fish are also "precariously" on the brink of extinction according to the current list.